buzzqw/TUS/OBSS/OBSSv2-eng.md

 Whenever the character uses *counted* resources, such as Arrows, Food Rations, Torches, if there is no pressure to consume objects, this optional rule can be used.

 At the end of a combat, after a day of adventure, the player rolls 1d12 for each type of resource they have consumed.
 If they roll a 1 or 2 on the die, they have decreased their supply.
-The next time they will roll a 1d8 instead of 1d12, and then 1d6, and then 1d4.
+The next time they will roll a 1d10 instead of 1d12, and then 1d8, then 1d6, then 1d4.
 When they get to rolling the d4 and roll a 1 or 2, they have completely run out of the resource and must repurchase 20 arrows, 7 days of food, 6 torches...

 On the character sheet, next to those resources, mark the die to use for the next roll.